Skip to main content

 How to Negotiate a Signing Bonus as a CS New Grad

-Signing bonus is usually the most flexible part of a new-grad offer — companies treat it as a one-time cash lever, separate from base and stock, that recruiters often have authority to move within a band.
+Signing bonus is usually the most flexible part of a new-grad offer.
+Companies treat it as a one-time cash lever, separate from base and stock, that recruiters often have authority to move within a band.
 Ask for a specific number tied to a real reason.
-The worst case is they say no; the typical upside is $5K-$25K depending on company and competing offers.
+The worst case is they say no; the typical upside is $5K to $25K depending on company and competing offers.

 How do you negotiate a signing bonus as a CS new grad?

-Ask in a single, polite, specific message after you have the offer in writing.
-Tie the ask to a real reason — a competing offer, relocation costs, the gap between the offer and current market data — and propose a specific number.
-Recruiters expect new-grad negotiations and rarely retract offers for professional asks.
-The typical upside is $5K-$25K over the initial number; the downside is "no" and the original offer stands.
+Ask once, in a single polite email, after you have the offer in writing.
+Tie the ask to one real reason (a competing offer, relocation cost, or the gap between the offer and current market data) and name a specific number.
+A signing bonus is one-time cash paid on joining, separate from base and equity, which is exactly why recruiters can move it without escalating.
+As of 2026, recruiters still expect new-grad negotiation and rarely retract an offer over a professional ask.
+Typical upside: $5K to $25K over the initial number.
+Downside: a "no" and the original offer stands.

 Why signing bonus is the most negotiable lever

-Base salary, equity, and signing bonus sit in three different budget buckets inside most large tech companies:
+Base salary, equity, and signing bonus sit in three different budget buckets inside most Big Tech companies:

-- Equity / stock grants are tied to similar bands and require approval to deviate from.
+• Equity / stock grants are tied to similar bands and need approval to deviate from.

-Translation: when a recruiter says "we can't move base," they're often telling the truth — and the next question should be about signing.
+Translation: when a recruiter says "we can't move base," they're often telling the truth.
+The next question should be about signing.

-According to publicly-aggregated comp data on Levels.fyi, new-grad signing bonuses at major tech firms typically range $10K-$50K, with the median in the $15K-$30K band depending on company and tier.
+According to publicly-aggregated comp data on Levels.fyi, new-grad signing bonuses at major tech firms typically range $10K to $50K, with the median in the $15K to $30K band depending on company and tier.
 The recruiter has a band; your job is to land in the upper part of it.

 When to negotiate (and when not to)